-Sleepy Hollow is a Firewise Community!
+Sleepy Hollow Recognized as a Firewise USA Community!

 events and training, and long term planning and preparedness goals that will dramatically reduce the risk of wildfire for all residents and visitors to Sleepy Hollow.
 Firewise Communities may receive specific benefits, such as discounts on homeowners insurance for residents, and access to grant funding opportunities for future hazard reduction projects.